vincenzodnp/lagoon/docs/drupal/first-deployment-of-drupal.md

 Did the deployment fail?
 Oh no!
 But we're here to help:

 1. Click on the `logs` link in the error notification.
 It will tell you where in the deployment process the failure happened.
-2. If you can't figure it out, ask your Lagoon administrator, they are here to help!
+2. If you can't figure it out, contact {{ defaults.helpstring }}, they are here to help!